Minnesota Wild: Logo

 The logo depicts both a forest landscape and the silhouette of a wild animal.
 The "eye" of the "wild animal" is the north star, in tribute to the departed Minnesota North Stars as well as the state's motto L'Étoile du Nord, meaning "The Star of the North".
 The mouth of the animal represents the Mississippi River, which starts in Minnesota.
 According to The Good Point, questions surrounding the identity of the animal depicted have sparked debate amongst logo enthusiasts, earning accolades for its unique complexity in North American professional sports.

+Mascot

 In 2008, "Nordy" was introduced as the official mascot of the team.